 - Check in with a regular phone call to boost his or her spirits.

-- Send a card or other acknowledgement.
+- Send a card or other acknowledgment.

-It can be helpful to simply ask your friend how he or she would like you to help.
+- Ask your friend how he or she would like you to help.